 While fixed costs stay the same for some time no matter how much your company produces.
 Therefore, even if you have no activity in your business, you will still incur these costs.

-This style of accounting (Managerial Accounting) helps you, the business owner, the correct knowledge to make insightful decisions around your business expenses, which have a direct impact on your profit.
+This style of accounting helps to provide you, the business owner, the correct knowledge to make rational decisions about your business expenses which have a direct impact on your profit.